atmist/snazzy-info-window/README.md

 #### maxWidth

-The max width in pixels of the content wrapper excluding padding and border.
+The max width in pixels of the info window.

 - Type: _numeric_
 - Example: `200`

 #### maxHeight

-The max height in pixels of the content wrapper excluding padding and border.
+The max height in pixels of the info window.

 - Type: _numeric_
 - Example: `200`